-Financial Achievement #4: Prepare a “nest egg” that could replace 80% of your current income
+Retire Rich Milestone #4: Own a “nest egg” that could replace 80% of your current income

 Retirement shouldn’t necessarily lead to a drastic scale-down of your lifestyle.
 To continue the life you prefer, you need to have access to a steady cashflow that could pay for your desired lifestyle.

-Thus years before retirement, start preparing a “nest egg” or a source of cash that could provide you with at least 80% of your monthly salary.
-This pretty much assures you of a lifestyle that may be similar to the lifestyle you had when you were still relying on employment or other income.
+Thus years before retirement, start preparing a “nest egg” or a source of cash that could provide you with cash amounting to at least 80% of your monthly salary.
+This pretty much assures you of a lifestyle that may be similar to the one you had when you were still relying on employment or other income.

 Sure, a part of this nest egg could come from your pension fund or retirement package, but if you’re going to rely primarily on SSS (Social Security System) or GSIS (Government Service Insurance System), we’re sure this won’t be enough.

 How to achieve this milestone?
 Years before retirement, look for sources of cash flow and start building a nest egg that could produce at least 80% of the monthly salary.
 So save and invest — right now!

-Saving and investing can help grow your money, but of course, choosing the best investment option that suits your risk tolerance and investment objective is key.
+Saving and investing can indeed help grow your mone but of course, choosing the best investment option that suits your risk tolerance and investment objective is key.

 What investment options are available?
 To get you started, here’s our Primer and Guide on various investment options available in the Philippines: